OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 of `g3` and there is a `sql_g3` defined inside virtuoso the `g3` Java instance will be wrapped into an `sql_g3` Virtuoso/PL instance.
-Note that that will not depend on the presence or absence of `sql_g1` and `sql_g2` definitions - i.e. Virtuoso will favor the exact match.
+Note that that will not depend on the presence or absence of `sql_g1` and `sql_g2` definitions - i.e., Virtuoso will favor the exact match.

 If, however `sql_g3` is not defined, but `sql_g2` and `sql_g1` are, then the `g3` instance will be wrapped up in an `sql_g2` instance when